-Problem solving (items B1-B3) is at the heart of physics, and so it is emphasized throughout the learning and teaching experience, in lectures, coursework and problem classes.
-Mathematics skills (item B2) are developed via core maths modules in Part I and the use the techniques learned in physics core modules in Parts I-III.
-Computer skills (item B3) are developed via a computing module, which is part of the core laboratory module (PHYS2022), later in PHYS6017 and are often developed further and exploited in final year projects.
-Data analysis, interpretation and associated decision making (item B4) are developed primarily via core laboratory modules in Parts I and II, but usually also developed further in the final year project, which is also core.
+Problem solving (items B1-B3) is at the heart of physics, and so it is emphasized throughout the learning and teaching process, in lectures, coursework and problem classes.
+Mathematics skills (item B2) are developed via core maths modules in Part I and the use the techniques learned there in physics core modules in Parts I-III.
+Computer skills (item B3) are developed via a computing module, which is part of the core laboratory module (PHYS2022) in Part II: they can also be developed via optional modules and are commonly developed further and exploited in the final year project.
+Data analysis, interpretation and associated decision making (item B4) are developed primarily via core laboratory modules, and usually developed further in the final year project.
+Advanced research skills (B5-7) are principally developed during the final year project.